The integration of FastAPI and Django ORM

 I really want to switch to FastAPI from Django, however, it’s not that easy to give up Django and its self-sufficient user system as well as the admin page totally.
 I know it sounds greedy, but in fact there is such convenience.
 This time I’ll show you how to integrate FastAPI and Django ORM simply and quickly.

 There’s also a demerit undoubtedly.
-Django ORM is not asynchronous and this will hurt performance.
+Django ORM is not fully asynchronous and this will hurt performance sometimes.

-If you’d like to improve, you may consider using orm or gino to rewrite some logic.
+If you’d like to improve, you may consider using orm, gino or sqlalchemy 1.4+ to rewrite some logic.

 Directory structure⌗